nihalseth0506/particle-fluid-surface-interaction/README.md

 The simulations are implemented in MATLAB with a clear separation between:
 - physical parameters,
 - continuous particle dynamics,
-- discrete contact and deposition logic, and
+- discrete contact and deposition logic,
+- control laws and actuation, and
 - numerical time integration.

 Key design principles include:
 - explicit state representation,
 - transparent event handling,
 - minimal hidden assumptions, and
-- extensibility toward higher dimensions and control-oriented formulations.
+- extensibility toward control-oriented and system-level formulations.

 This structure enables straightforward extension to:
-- alternative solvers,
+- alternative numerical solvers,
-- statistical modeling,
+- statistical and Monte Carlo modeling,
-- multi-particle simulations, and
+- ensemble and population-based simulations, and
-- system-level architectures.
+- Simulink-based hybrid architectures.

 ---

 ## Status

-Parts 1–3 establish a complete foundation for:
+Parts **1–4** establish a complete foundation for:
 - hybrid dynamical modeling,
-- physically grounded deposition behavior, and
+- physically grounded deposition behavior,
-- statistical particle–surface interaction analysis.
+- statistical particle–surface interaction analysis, and
+- feedback-controlled particle transport under uncertainty.

-The framework is now prepared for **control engineering extensions and Simulink-based system modeling**.
+The framework is now prepared for:
+- **large-scale multi-particle simulations**, and
+- **Simulink-based hybrid system modeling** in the next phase.

 ---